JoeShook/ZiggyCreatures.FusionCache.Metrics/src/JoeShook.FusionCache.AppMetrics.Plugin/docs/README.md

 The cache tag is "STALE_REFRESH".
 When [FailSafe](https://github.com/jodydonetti/ZiggyCreatures.FusionCache/blob/main/docs/Timeouts.md) is enabled and a request times out due to a "soft timeout" the request will continue for the length of a "hard timeout".
 If the request finds data it will call this CacheBackgroundRefresh() and increment a counter.
 Note it would be normal for this counter and CacheStaleHit() to track with eachother.

+### CacheRemoved()

+The cache tag is "REMOVE".
+When the cache is removed by user code.

 ## Incrementing Polling Counter for Evictions

 Eviction counters are wired into the ICacheEntries with the PostEvictionDelegate.